Toronto Grey Divorce Services

 - The division of assets that can include the family home, secondary homes, investment accounts, pension, and sources of income.
 It is not uncommon to have higher valued assets which can make division complex.

 - Spousal support, which is generally either paid in a lump sum or through a promise to pay a specific amount over a set period of time or even for an indefinite period of time.

 - Sorting out estate plans, wills, and beneficiaries in order to avoid later confusion.
 Many individuals who are divorcing fail to change their beneficiary information on wills, life insurance plans and other benefits.
 This can result in confusion upon death when it comes time to distribute proceeds of these assets to beneficiaries.

 Finding the Right Toronto Grey Divorce Lawyer for You and Your Family

 The divorce rate for individuals over 50 who remarry is double that of individuals getting married for the first time.
 Getting a divorce after age 50 requires major financial considerations in order to protect your ability to live comfortably with half of the equity you spent years acquiring.
 Let our experienced lawyers explain the Toronto grey divorce services we provide and to give you more information about the process of getting a divorce.

 Ready to take the first step? — Schedule a consultation today.

 What is considered a grey divorce?

 In general, grey divorces involve individuals who are over the age of 50 and are typically members of the baby boomer generation.
-These couples tend to have been married for a significant amount of time, and their assets may be more challenging to divide in the divorce.
+These couples tend to have been married for a significant amount of time, and their assets and income may be more challenging to divide in the divorce.

 When should I first contact a grey divorce lawyer in Toronto?